Practice Tip: Electronic Signatures, Are They Enforceable?

 Digital Agreements and Signatures

-As Albertans continue to physically distance ourselves, real estate transactions requiring signatures may proceed without interruption with the use of eSignature technology.
+As Albertans continue to physically distance ourselves, real estate and real money transactions requiring signatures may proceed without interruption with the use of eSignature technology.

 According to the Electronic Transactions Act (ETA), electronic records and transactions are just as valid and enforceable as paper-based transactions.
 As such, RECA views electronic real estate purchase agreements, mortgage representation agreements, and more with electronic signatures in the same light.